schischa/marcs-custom-wp-functions/README.md

 3. **Remove WordPress Logo from Admin Bar**: Removes the default WordPress logo and links from the admin bar for a cleaner interface.
 4. **Change "Howdy" Text to "Hello" in Admin Bar**: Replaces the "Howdy," greeting in the WordPress admin bar with "Hello" for a more neutral tone.
 5. **Add Theme-Color Meta Tag**: Adds a `<meta>` tag to set a theme color for modern browsers, providing a more cohesive visual experience. *(Default: `#db5945`, can be changed to fit your site's color scheme.)*
+6. **White-label the Login Page**: Replaces the WordPress login screen logo with your site's custom logo (if set in your theme options).
+If no custom logo is set, the default WordPress logo will be used.
+Also modifies the login logo link and title attribute to point to your site's homepage and display your site's name.

 ## Features

-- **Disable URL Field in Comments**: Automatically removes the URL input field from the comment form to minimize external links and reduce the chance of spam.
+- **Disable URL Field in Comments**

-- **Disable Emojis**: Disables the emoji detection script, related styles, and TinyMCE emoji plugin, improving page load speed and minimizing unnecessary content for GDPR compliance.
+- **Disable Emojis**

-- **Remove WordPress Logo in Admin Bar**: Removes the WordPress logo and its associated links from the admin bar to simplify the admin interface.
+- **Remove WordPress Logo in Admin Bar**

-- **Change Howdy to Hello in Admin Bar**: Customizes the greeting in the admin bar to replace "Howdy," with "Hello" for a more user-friendly approach.
+- **Change "Howdy" to "Hello" in Admin Bar**

-- **Add Theme-Color Meta Tag**: Inserts a `<meta>` tag in the `<head>` section to set a custom theme color for supported browsers and devices.
-Update the HEX value (`#db5945`) in the plugin code to match your website's color scheme.
+- **Add Theme-Color Meta Tag**
+- **White-label the Login Page**

 ## Installation